Lorri Neilsen Glenn: Biography

 Neilsen Glenn has taught writing (poetry, creative nonfiction (memoir, the lyric essay, life writing) across Canada, as well as in Ireland, Australia, Chile, and Greece.
 She has worked extensively with writers in all walks of life since 1983.
+She has served on juries for local, regional and national awards such as The Governor General's Award for Nonfiction and The Hilary Weston Prize for Nonfiction.

 Neilsen Glenn's historical memoir in hybrid form, Following the River: Traces of Red River Women, compiles portraits of her Indigenous grandmothers and their contemporaries in 19th Century Rupertsland / Red River, Manitoba and was published by Wolsak and Wynn in Fall 2017.
+It won The Miramichi Reader's Best Nonfiction Award for 2018 and was short-listed for the Evelyn Richardson Award for Nonfiction.
+Her 2024 memoir, The Old Moon in Her Arms: Women I Have Known and Been was published by Nimbus Publishing and explores a long life in short prose pieces.